jfree/jfreesvg/README.md

 JFreeSVG
 ========

-Version 3.3, by David Gilbert, 7 November 2017.
+Version 3.4, by David Gilbert, not yet released.

 (C)opyright 2013-2017, by Object Refinery Limited.
 All rights reserved.